andreatramacere/jetsetdoc/docs/html/_sources/user_guide/documentation_notebooks_rst/notebooks/EBL/EBL.rst

     composite_model.set_par('jet_leptonic','z_cosm',0.1)
     composite_model.set_par(my_jet,'z_cosm',0.1)

-Since as default, added components are summed together, so we need to define the correct multiplicative for for the composite model.
+Since by default, added components are summed together, so we need to define the correct multiplicative for for the composite model.

 .. code:: ipython3